-- (1) Early exercise of warrants by stockholders; - (2) Joint Venture or sale of the "Contact Zone" enriched in beryllium and uranium that was the earlier subject of Cyprus Minerals 1988 historical definitive feasibility study; and - (5) Actively seeking joint-ventures, strategic partnerships, or off-takes regarding the Round Top Project or the outright sale of the Company.
+(1) Early exercise of warrants by stockholders;

+(2) Joint Venture or sale of the "Contact Zone" enriched in beryllium and uranium that was the earlier subject of Cyprus Minerals 1988 historical definitive feasibility study; and

+(3) Actively seeking joint-ventures, strategic partnerships, or off-takes regarding the Round Top Project or the outright sale of the Company.
+In that regard, we have engaged KLR Group, a New York City based investment banking firm to assist us in an advisory capacity.
+The Company continues to have discussions with outside interested parties who seek a strategic relationship with the Company.